ahunt01/mdr-triage-tool/README.md

 *This repository contains a **sanitized, demo version** of the logic used in production environments.
 No proprietary patient data, specific device design history, or confidential internal SOPs are included in this code.*

 ---
-*Created by [Your Name] - Regulatory Operations & Automation Specialist*
+*Created by Aran H - Regulatory Operations & Automation Specialist*